nbatterham/sfpowerscripts-doc/_docs/Tasks/Testing Tasks/Validate Apex Test.md

 ---
 title: Validate Apex Test Coverage
-category: Tasks
-subcategory: Testing Tasks
+category: Testing Tasks
-order: 14
+order: 7
 ---

 This task is used to validate the apex test coverage of an org